 a couple words about the writer

-Stilettos to Aristotle was created in February 2011, as a fun and lighthearted way to share inspiration, fashion, faith, philosophy, and anything in between.
-Residing in Rochester, New York, with her husband, son and two dogs, Randi works as a Designer, Blogger, and Marketing Consultant.
+Stilettos to Aristotle began back in 2011, as a fun and lighthearted way to share inspiration, fashion, faith, philosophy, and anything in between.
+Residing on Long Island, Randi works as a Marketing Consultant.

 Greetings, I'm Randi.

 English blood and a Texas native.
-Wife to my better half, Jeff, who keeps me sane.
-Mama to my little one, Jax, who's the light of my life.
-With a background in ministry, my husband and I have a heart for the gospel, which greatly influences my philosophical perspectives.
-Another facet of influence is my love of design and fashion.
-Making all things beautiful, that is my ambition.
+A little bit Downton Abbey, a little bit country.
+I have a background in ministry and heart for the gospel, which greatly influences my philosophical perspectives.
+Another facet of influence is my love of design and individualistic style.
 I love literature and writing, especially fantasy fiction.
-Beyond that, I enjoy travel, fitness and wine.
+Beyond that, I'm an adventure seeker, wine connoisseur, aspiring mixologist, fitness fanatic, flower admirer and photo lover.
+An imperfect mother searching for perfect moments.

 words of inspiration